 – Focus on engagement, not just views

-– Consider the drop-off between beginner and intermediate content
+– Consider the natural drop-off between beginner and intermediate content

-Want to perform your own analysis?
-Download the Python scripts here: YouTube Data Analysis Scripts
+Want to perform your own analysis or see the detailed code?
+Download the complete Python scripts and data here:

 Want to improve your Python data analysis skills?
 Check out our courses at Training Scientists for in-depth tutorials on scientific computing and data analysis.